 8. A Wii bit of trouble

-(I'm a) former GameStop manager.
-The worst one I ever worked was 2006.
-Everyone wanted a damn Wii.
+I'm a former GameStop manager.
+The worst shift I ever worked was Black Friday, 2006.
+Everyone wanted a Nintendo Wii.

-When I made the announcement to the folks in line, I thought I was about to get my [bleep] kicked by more than a couple (angry) grandmas and soccer moms who had been waiting since midnight.
+When I made the announcement to the folks in line, I thought I was about to get mobbed by more than a couple of angry grandmas and impatient moms who had been waiting since midnight.

 9. Gift wrapping is extra, but what about babysitting?